The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

-The thermodynamic properties associated to a non-ideal classical Coulomb OCP rest on a single parameter, that is the coupling parameter which we denote by $\Gamma$.
+The thermodynamic properties associated to a non-ideal classical Coulomb OCP rest on a single parameter, that is the coupling parameter $\Gamma$ which we introduce later in eq. \ref{gamma}.
 In the particular case of a Yukawa OCP when the pair interaction is screened by background charges, the thermodynamic state also depends on the range of the interaction via the screening parameter.
 An original approach used to define and measure the coupling strength in Coulomb and Yukawa OCPs is proposed in \cite{Ott14}, based on the radial pair distribution function (RPDF).

-Stable confinement of a single ion in the radio-frequency (RF) field of a Paul trap is well known, as the Mathieu equations of motion can be analytically solved \cite{Ghosh95, March05, Rand16, Li16}.
+Stable confinement of a single ion in the radio-frequency (RF) field of a Paul trap is well known as the Mathieu equations of motion can be analytically solved \cite{March05, Rand16, Li16}.
 This is no longer the case for high-order multipole fields where the equations of motion do not admit an analytical solution.
-In such case particle dynamics is quite complex as it is described by non-linear, coupled, non-autonomous equations of motion.
-The solutions for such system can only be found by performing numerical integration \cite{Major05, Fort10a, Rieh04}.

-Images of ordered 2D and 3D structures of microparticles levitated in ring and linear geometry microparticle electrodynamic ion traps (MEITs) are shown in Fig.~\ref{Meit2}.
+In such case particle dynamics is quite complex and it is described by non-linear, coupled, non-autonomous equations of motion.
+The solutions for such system can only be found by performing a numerical integration \cite{Major05, Fort10a, Rieh04}.
+Fig.~\ref{Meit2} presents images of ordered 2D and 3D structures of microparticles levitated in ring and linear geometry microparticle electrodynamic ion traps (MEITs).